phelipetls/blog/content/posts/automating-svg-to-jsx-conversion-with-svgr/index.md

 ---
-title: "Automating svg to jsx conversion with svgr"
+title: "Automating SVG to JSX conversion with svgr"
 date: 2021-09-08
 tags: ["react", "javascript", "typescript"]
 ---

-I found that getting svg files from Figma ready to be used in your React applications can be a bottleneck and prone to error.
-One way to tackle this is by using [svgr](https://react-svgr.com/) to do this.
-Its defaults are good enough, but you're more likely to customize the JavaScript output with a [template](https://react-svgr.com/docs/custom-templates/).
+Transforming SVG files into JSX is boring and prone to error.
+We can handle it better with [svgr](https://react-svgr.com/).
+Its defaults are good enough, but you'll likely need to customize it for your needs, which is made possible by writing a [template](https://react-svgr.com/docs/custom-templates/).

 These templates are babel plugins.
-Learning how to build one can be quite intimidating since it's a [huge](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md) topic, but worth it.
+Learning how to build one can be intimidating since it's a [huge](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md) topic, but it's worth it.

-In this blog post I want to share a template that converts a svg like this:
+In this blog post I want to share a template that converts this SVG file:

 ```svg
 <svg role="img" viewBox="0 0 24 24" xmlns="http://www.w3.org/2000/svg">